lbugnion/ms-glossary/topics/aad.en.md

 ## Transcript

+Today's word of the day is an abbreviation: AAD.

 Hello and welcome to [Microsoft Azure Words of the Day](/en), this is the show that teaches you Azure vocabulary!

-Today's word of the day is an abbreviation: AAD

 AAD is short for Azure Active Directory.